MLHale/CYBR8480/modules/hybrid-app-tutorial.md

 ### Introduction

 Hybrid apps are what you get when web apps and native apps have a baby.
 The core limitation of web apps in mobile environments is there inability to access native device features (e.g. photo libraries, keyboard functions, and bluetooth capabilities - to name a few).
 The core strength of web apps is their ability to be deployed cross-platform.
 That is, a web app is the same for Android as it is for iOS or Windows phone.
 This means developers can iterate much quicker without the need to develop stand alone siloed code for different platforms.

 On the flip side, native apps have all of the tight control of mobile operating system and hardware capabilities, but at the cost of being developed in platform specific languages and paradigms.
 This means that developers supporting multiple native apps must individually change each code base if they wish to put out an update to their app.

 Hybrid apps get the best of both worlds - access to native features, while still being built as a cross-platform web-app.
 How does this work you ask?
 Well hybrid apps operate in a native platform-specific 'container.'
 This native container provides API access to native features to a web app core (where the majority of the app lives).
 So developers can write one app and just map it to many containers.

 The content of this lesson explores these concepts and helps you build your first cross-platform hybrid app using Apache Cordova and Ember JS.

 Our entire setup uses Free and Open Source Software (FOSS).
 When using FOSS, respect its copyright and license restrictions.
 These obligations and rights are typically conveyed in a LICENSE file.

 [Top](#table-of-contents)

+### Updates
+- Last updated Tuesday Jan.
+16th to use corber instead of ember-cordova

 ### Installing Cordova and Ember
 #### Pre-requisites